TrueNASTrueNAS Nightly Development Documentation

 The VirtIO network interface requires a guest OS that supports VirtIO para-virtualized network drivers.

-iXsystems does not have a list of approved GPUs at this time but does have drivers and basic support for the list of nvidia Supported Products.
+iXsystems does not have a list of approved GPUs at this time but TrueNAS does support various GPU from Nvidia, Intel, and AMD.

 8. Confirm your VM settings, then click Save.